 You may find that joining a patient support group (see below) and meeting other people with alopecia will make it easier for you to adjust to your condition.

 A few people with longer hair find hair extensions help camouflage the problem.
 Some hairdressers become expert at this.
-It is important to avoid too much tension on any hair when this is done because this could cause hair loss, called traction alopecia.
+It is important to avoid too much tension on any hair when this is done.
+This is because this could cause hair loss, called traction alopecia.

 Eyebrow pencils and eyebrow tattoos can help some people with problems in these areas.